What to Feed an Old Dog- Senior Moments

-I’m not a fan of cooking, so although I trust Pepe completely, my first reaction to her new diet was less than thrilled.
+I’m not a fan of cooking, so my first reaction to her new diet was less than thrilled.
 Not only do I have to cook for the husband and myself, I have to cook even more!!
 Luckily I can make the food in big batches and freeze it.
 I’m relieved knowing how nutritious her meals are, and how much more she enjoys them than ever before.

 Please tell me I helped you!

-You might have been expecting me to promote or recommend a specific type or brand of food, but I don’t do that.
-Each dog has their own set of unique needs, I don’t believe for a moment we should have a “one size fits all” attitude about what they should be eating.
+You might have been expecting me to promote of food, but I don’t do that.
+Each dog has their own set of unique needs.
+I don’t believe for a moment we should have a “one size fits all” attitude.

-I am so happy with my holistic vet and his approach to not only what to feed Red, but her overall care, I have no reason to look elsewhere.
-I realize the route I’m taking is not for everyone, I only present it as an option to those who may be unaware of its’ existence.
+I am so happy with my holistic vet.
+His approach to not only what to feed Red, but her overall care too.
+I realize the route I’m taking is not for everyone.

 What to feed an old dog – conclusion

-Whatever path you choose, the most important thing is your dog is a happy, much loved, well cared for member of your family, living a good quality life.
+Whatever path you choose, the most important thing is if your dog is a happy, much loved, well cared for.
 What more can we really ask for?